rmpasswd/Leetcode.JS30Days/Day 01.md

-# Day1 Hello World Task, Learning About Functions
+# Day 1 Hello World Task, Learning About Functions

 Note from Leetcode Editorial, other docs…